#

 April 17, 2026

-Waiting for an employee to report a suspicious call means you are already on the defensive.
-A modern security strategy doesn't wait for the attack; it predicts it.
-What if you could identify which employees are most likely to be targeted or fall for a vishing scam before their phone even rings?
-This requires a deeper level of insight than just tracking training completion rates.
-By correlating data across employee behavior, identity and access systems, and real-time threat intelligence, you can build a predictive model of human risk.
+Waiting for an employee to report a suspicious call means you’re already on defense.
+And simply teaching a list of vishing red flags is no longer enough.
+So, what if you could predict which employees are most likely to be targeted before their phone even rings?
+This requires a deeper level of insight than tracking training completion.
+By correlating data across employee behavior, access systems, and real-time threat intelligence, you build a predictive model of human risk.
 A single phishing call is the event, but the vulnerability is often visible long before it happens.

 Key Takeaways